Malema to lead protest against Coligny murder accused

-EFF leader Julius Malema is on Friday expected to lead his party in a protest against bail for two men accused of murdering a teenager in Coligny in the North West.
+The EFF is on Friday expected to protest against bail for two men accused of murdering a teenager in Coligny in the North West.

 The death of 16-year-old Matlhomola Mosweu has sparked violent protests in the community.